kalekdev/uni/fundamentals/physics.typ

   T = (2 pi) / omega = (2 pi) / sqrt(k/m)
 $

-A more compact solution can be found by introducing a phase shift through trig identities:
+A more compact solution can be expressed using a phase shift, derived through the angle sum trigonometric identity:
 $
   x(t) = A cos(omega t - phi)\
   dot(x)(t) = -A omega sin(omega t - phi)